 To furlough employees, you need an agreement – The Treasury Direction says that to claim under the furlough scheme, the employer and employee must have agreed in writing that the employee will cease all work (para 6.7).
 Notification alone is not sufficient.
 This document also needs to be kept for five years.
 Further, as stated above, any reduction in salary is a breach of contract without express agreement from the employee.

 Furlough agreements are required to include the time period for which the employee will be out of work.
 This time period will likely be the period that the Job Retention Scheme remains in place, subject to a minimum of 3 weeks.
-We understand that if an employee comes back to work after the set period and you do not require them to work still, you can ‘re-furlough’ them for a further period of time.
+If an employee comes back to work after the set period and you do not require them to work still, you can ‘re-furlough’ them for a further period of time.

 For small and medium-sized businesses with less than 250 employees, two weeks Statutory Sick Pay (SSP) is able to be reclaimed per eligible employee absent due to COVID-19 (this includes both Coronavirus sickness and isolation absence) on or after 13 March 2020.
 Employees will not need to present a GP fit note but can be supplied an isolation note from NHS111 online to satisfy their employer.